trishume/sympy-wiki-with-svn/GSoC-2011-Tom-Bachmann:-Definite-Integration.md

 My past experience shows that I am very bad at estimating any schedules.
 In principle, the goal of this work is to replace huge tables of definite integrals, available e.g. in [2].
 In practice, this will likely turn out to be an impossible task.
 Instead, the goal should be to provide the infrastructure necessary, and to develop the codebase to such an extent that a significant portion of such integrals can be evaluated.
 It should then be easy to add further code whenever use arises.

 ## Plan
-In principle, definite integration using the G-transform consists of four steps:
+In principle, definite integration using the G-transform consists of three steps:

 1. Rewrite the integrand in terms of G functions (except for powers/polynomials)
 2. Simplify the resulting expression using the algebraic relations of the G function; hope that we hit a form where one of the integration theorems applies.
 3. Transform back the resulting expression in G functions into a recognisable form.

-Here step 3 is certainly the hardest.

 It seems like a good idea to select a representative subset of formulae from a reference table such as [2], investigate which sympy can currently solve, and then implement the G transform, focussing on making the selected formulae work.
 I can then evaluate the algorithm against more formulae from said reference works, and implement extensions if time permits.